kadendavis866/CS321_Lab4/README.md

  * DiskReadWrite.java - logic to read and write nodes onto the disk
  * TreeObject.java - object to be stored in the BTree that contains a DNA substring (represented by a long datatype) and frequency
  * BTreeNode.java - node of the BTree that holds an array of TreeObjects and an array of child pointers
- * DNAConversion.java - logic to convert a DNA sequence to a long and back to a DNA sequence
+ * DNAConversion.java - utility class containing logic to convert a DNA sequence to a long and back to a DNA sequence
  * Cache.java - cache to be used for increased efficiency in BTree
  * CacheNode.java - node for the cache
  * README - this file